-Similar wave-like patterns of PV errors that emerge from a localized PV error and result in downstream development have been shown for example by Davies and Didone (2013) and Baumgart et al. (2018) for time scales of several days.
-Here such a pattern is shown for significant PV differences between ensemble clusters with a particularly fast propagation from 40°W to 20°E in less than two days.
-The initiation of the short-wave perturbation by a stratospheric PV anomaly is consistent with results of idealized studies looking at the effect of an isolated vortex approaching a strong isentropic PV gradient from the stratospheric side (e.g. Schwierz et al., 2004) and of a climatological analysis of precursor perturbations of Rossby-wave initiation events (Röthlisberger et al., 2018, their Fig. 13).
-The strengthening of the jet streak in such a situation can also be understood as a steepening of the tropopause in this region (e.g. Winters and Martin, 2017).
-This situation is also reminiscent of the depiction by Davies and Didone (2013), in which a lower-stratospheric PV anomaly approaches the wave guide, initiates a wave train at the tropopause, and results in forecast error growth.
-In our case, this initiation occurs around 1800 UTC 24 Sep 2018, consistent with the substantial reduction of ensemble spread over the Mediterranean from the 0000 UTC 24 Sep to the 0000 UTC 25 Sep 2018 initializations (Fig. 5).
+Similar wave-like patterns of PV errors that emerge from a localized PV error and result in downstream development have been shown for example by Davies and Didone (2013) and Baumgart et al. (2018) for timescales of several days.
+Here such a pattern is shown for significant PV differences between ensemble clusters with a particularly fast propagation from 40° W to 20° E in less than 2 d.
+The initiation of the short-wave perturbation by a stratospheric PV anomaly is consistent with results of idealized studies looking at the effect of an isolated vortex approaching a strong isentropic PV gradient from the stratospheric side (e.g., Schwierz et al., 2004) and of a climatological analysis of precursor perturbations of Rossby wave initiation events (Röthlisberger et al., 2018, their Fig. 13).
+The strengthening of the jet streak in such a situation can also be understood as a steepening of the tropopause in this region (e.g., Winters and Martin, 2017).
+This situation is also reminiscent of the depiction by Davies and Didone (2013), in which a lowerstratospheric PV anomaly approaches the wave guide, initiates a wave train at the tropopause, and results in forecast error growth.
+In our case, this initiation occurs around 18:00 UTC on 24 September 2018, consistent with the substantial reduction in ensemble spread over the Mediterranean from the 00:00 UTC 24 September to the 00:00 UTC 25 September 2018 initializations (Fig. 5).
 This indicates that, once the short-wave perturbation was captured properly, the forecast uncertainties associated with the formation of the PV streamer were substantially reduced.